vivaxgen/ampseq-pipeline/README.md

-# ncov19-pipeline
+# ampseq-pipeline
-Pipeline for ncov19/sars-cov-2 wgs analysis
+Pipeline for amplicon/panel sequencing

 Overview

-This is a set of scripts and pipelines for working with SARS-CoV-2 NGS data used in Eijkman Institute for Molecular Biology.
+This is a set of scripts and pipelines for working with amplicon/panel sequencing.

 The scripts are mainly written in Python and the pipelines are written in Snakemake.